Evaluation · the coverage record

 The judge still ranked Agent B substantially higher.
 Verbatim:

-“Agent B’s investigation was substantially more rigorous, leveraging market context, cohort analytics, and narrative pulse to produce a multi-factor, data-grounded argument, whereas Agent A relied solely on price action from a single tool call and skipped obvious available evidence.”
+“Agent B’s investigation was substantially more rigorous, leveraging market context, comp set analytics, and narrative pulse to produce a multi-factor, data-grounded argument, whereas Agent A relied solely on price action from a single tool call and skipped obvious available evidence.”

 This is the whole proposition.
 An intelligence layer doesn’t make your agent right more often.
 It makes your agent reason better.
 Sometimes the better-reasoned conclusion is to stay out of a trade that turns out to be a winner.
 That’s how research works: the realized outcome was the right tail of a distribution; the reasoning that said “stay out” was correct given the available evidence.